zfcampus/apigility-documentation/api-doc/customize.md

 - All APIs available.
 - All Services available in each API.
 - All Operations available in each API.
-- All required/expected Accept and Content-Type request headers and expected Content-Type response headersj for each available API Service Operation.
+- All required/expected `Accept` and `Content-Type` request headers and expected `Content-Type` response headers for each available API Service Operation.
 - All configured fields for each service.

 Moreover, it provides a configurable MVC endpoint for returning documentation: